Keynote Speaker – Tasmin Little CBE

 Sally Searle – Empowering and inspiring children in Bombolulu through education

+Sally started a canvas goods repair and manufacturing company in Letchworth at the age of 19.
 After 15 years, the business was sold to a PLC and Sally started a retail business in Bedfordshire.
 After 5 years, she sold that too!

 She then decided not to remain self-employed as working a 6 or 7 day week while bringing up 2 children was taking its toll on life.
 So she took a job as PA to the Head of Financial Control at DHL in Bedford.
 Unfortunately they soon learned that her background was indeed finance.
 Thus before too long Sally was working in finance again.
-Including as the Accountant to the charity wing of Exel (now DHL), back-office treasury, overhead accounting and finally as start-up accountant on new, major contracts.
+Including as the accountant to the charity wing of Exel (now DHL), back-office treasury, overhead accounting and finally as start-up accountant on new, major contracts.
 Fortunately, she was made redundant at 61 after almost 20 years with DHL and became a charity rep. Much more fun!

 Sally started the Little Faces charity in 2011 and this has now morphed into Empowering Kids in Kenya.
 An educational charity based in Mombasa that provides secondary education to children who cannot afford to attend school.
 Sally is the Chair of Trustees and manages the UK end of the charity.